SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 .application.checkBox
 ```

-There are two ways to express stylesheets: one for Morphic expressed using an extended version of STON, and CSS for Gtk.
+There are two ways to express stylesheets: one for Morphic expressed using an extended version of STON, and CSS for GTK.

 ### STON notation